KayLiz/Edmonton-Food-Drive-App---Model-Deployment/README.md

 # Edmonton Food Drive Model-Deployment 2024
 ## 📌 Project Overview
 The **Edmonton Food Drive App** is a machine learning-powered solution designed to predict donation bag volumes and optimize route completion times for the annual food drive organized by the Church of Jesus Christ of Latter-day Saints.
 This application focuses on improving operational efficiency and forecasting donation outcomes to support better planning for future food drives across Edmonton's wards and stakes.
+This involves building prediction models to understand the relationship between various factors such as volunteer numbers, route details, and donations received.

 This project involves the full machine learning pipeline, including **data collection, cleaning, exploratory data analysis (EDA), model development, deployment**, and a user-friendly interface built with **Streamlit**.